dCache/dcache-book2/config-billing.md

 -   Cache hits and misses

-    > **Note**
+    > **NOTE**
     >
     > The data for this last histogram is not automatically sent, since it contributes significantly to message traffic between the pool manager and the billing service.
-To store this data (and thus generate the relevant plots), the `poolmanager.enable.cache-hit-message` property must be set either in `dcache.conf` or in the layout file for the domain where the POOLMNGR runs:
+To store this data (and thus generate the relevant plots), the `poolmanager.enable.cache-hit-message` property must be set either in **dcache.conf** or in the layout file for the domain where the poolmanager runs:
     >
     >     poolmanager.enable.cache-hit-message=true

 Each individual plot can be magnified by clicking on it.

-Upgrading a Previous Installation
+UPGRADING A PREVIOUS INSTALLATION
 =================================

 Because it is possible that the newer version may be deployed over an existing installation which already uses the billing database, the Liquibase change-set has been written in such a way as to look for existing tables and to modify them only as necessary.

-If you start the domain containing the BILLING service over a pre-existing installation of the billing database, depending on what was already there, you may observe some messages like the following in the domain log having to do with the logic governing table initialization.
+If you start the domain containing the `billing` service over a pre-existing installation of the billing database, depending on what was already there, you may observe some messages like the following in the domain log having to do with the logic governing table initialization.

+Example:
     INFO 8/23/12 10:35 AM:liquibase: Successfully acquired change log lock
     INFO 8/23/12 10:35 AM:liquibase: Reading from databasechangelog
     INFO 8/23/12 10:35 AM:liquibase: Reading from databasechangelog